Ok, so how do I know if I should get rid of something?

 3. It’s been a year already!

 Yeah, this one is pretty self-explanatory.
 If it’s been sitting in my closet for a whole year and I haven’t wore it, chances are, it’s time to say goodbye.
 Let’s be honest.
 It’s sitting there collecting cobwebs, lonely and untouched.
 No piece of clothing should have to go through that!
 Last year, I skimmed over the same polka dot skirt that my sister and I picked up at a local thrift shop, that yes, was cute, but never was worn.
 And in the meantime, I kept buying new skirts!
 Yep, it’s gotta go.
+When you’re buying something, be sure that you love it, no matter how much it costs!
+You can even find discount codes for popular clothes shops, for example, save on Kohls here!
+Shop around and find items you adore!

 4. It’s ruined beyond repair.